Cipher Department of the High Command of the Wehrmacht: Intercept networks

-Lauf had between 200 and 250 people running it, including outstations with over 80 women after January 1944.
+The station at Lauf had between 200 and 250 people running it, including outstations with over 80 women after January 1944.
 It used around 90 receiving sets.
 TICOM primary witness to the running of Lauf was Specialist Flicke, who stated:

 [Lauf's primary] mission was to intercept all diplomatic traffic including the traffic from the Polish underground.

-Wilhelm F. Flicke (1897-1957) would later write a book at the request of the German Military in the 1950s of his experiences at Lauf.
+Wilhelm F. Flicke (1897–1957) would later write a book at the request of the German Military in the 1950s of his experiences at Lauf.
 The book was called War Secrets in the Ether (which was restricted (English translation) by the NSA, and Britain, until the early 1970s).
 The Lauf station was intercepting 25000 messages per day by late 1942, but this changed when closer control was instigated in early 1943 to only focus on specific messages groups, dropping the message count down to about 10000 per day.

 Flicke also conducted intercept operation against both the Soviet espionage group, the Red Orchestra, operating in France, Germany and the Low Countries, but also, chiefly against the Rote Drei, a Soviet espionage network operating within Switzerland.
 In 1949, Flicke wrote the Die rote Kapelle, Kreuzlinger, 1949.
 The information in the book is inaccurate and occasionally misleading.
 After the war, his reputation was damaged mainly due to his sister and estranged wife were living in the Soviet occupation zone of Germany.
 He died on 1 October 1957.